abrokecube/subtitles/Subtitles/Monogatari Off & Monster Season ED - YOASOBI - Undead/EDv1/readme.md

 <!-- Permissions -->
 ##
 You are free to use these subtitles for whatever purpose.
-Please keep any credits listed in the subs.
-Credit is not required, but is appreciated.
+Please retain any credits listed in the subs.
+Credit to me is not required, but is appriciated.